nikokozak/svonix/README.md

 Svonix is loosely based on the ideas behind [Sveltex](https://github.com/virkillz/sveltex), but is written to support [Phoenix](https://www.phoenixframework.org/) `> 1.6`, as well as dynamic loading of individual Svelte components to reduce filesizes.

-Svonix adds [Rollup](https://rollupjs.org/guide/en/) to your Phoenix project, replacing [ESBuild](https://esbuild.github.io/) which is included by default.
-Rollup is Svelte's default bundler.
+Svonix works with [ESBuild](https://rollupjs.org/guide/en/) which is the default bundler for Phoenix.

 ## Installation